asteris-llc/converge/CONTRIBUTING.md

 - Include tests for the way your code interacts with the core engine.
 - Test functionality of the code you have introduced, say in a new module.
-- Mock interaction with the system.
+- Include tests that demonstrate a bug, and prove the bug has been fixed.

 #### Documentation